holdenellismain/Football-Match-Prediction/README.md

    - Match results were scraped from [FBref](https://fbref.com/en/)
    - League tables were scraped from [Football365](https://www.football365.com)
 2. Data was loaded into Python and processed using the [classes.py](code/classes.py) OOP structure so that every match had predictor statistics based on previous matches.The result of this is a partial dataset [tmp3.csv](data/tmp3.csv)
-Code for the steps below can be found in [models.rmd](code/models.rmd)
+Code for the steps below, along with more visualizations, can be found in [models.rmd](code/models.rmd)
 3. Data was loaded into R and joins were used to combine [the partial dataset](data/tmp3.csv), [attendance stats](data/attendance.csv), [home advantage stats](data/home_strength.csv), and the previous fixture result.
 This created the final dataset described in the [codebook](codebook.pdf)
 4. Further process the dataset to remove outliers, impute missing values, dummy encode nominal predictors, and normalize numeric predictors.
 5. Fit models on training folds